San Francisco, 1967: The Summer Of Love And The Grateful Dead

-It all began with the Human Be-In rally held in San Francisco’s Golden Gate Park.
-The rally communicated ideas of the 60s counterculture such as cultural and political decentralization, personal empowerment, dropping out, and ecological awareness.
+A key event leading up to the Summer Of Love occurred in January 1967, the Gathering Of The Tribes/Human Be-In rally held in San Francisco’s Golden Gate Park.
+The rally communicated ideas of the '60s counterculture such as cultural and political decentralization, personal empowerment, dropping out, and ecological awareness.
 Why was this even held in San Francisco in the first place?
-Well, this hippie movement came about from the disatisfaction of student communities around the University of California, Berkeley and Stanford University.
-Thousands showed up resulting into the unification of young adults.
+Well, this hippie movement came about from the dissatisfaction of student communities around the University of California, Berkeley and Stanford University.
+Thousands showed up, fostering a spirit of unity among these young, questing adults.